dj980907/CookieShop/README.md

-# Cookie Shop Assignment
+# Cookie Shop

-Your assignment today is to create a virtual cookie shop.
-You will do this by writing code into a file named `cookie_shop.py`.
-Several function definitions are indicated in that file with documentation - you must complete these functions.
-Your program must use each of the functions indicated here to perform the tasks they are designed to perform.

-A file named `main.py` is given to you.
-The code in this file must not be modified.
-You must write your code in `cookie_shop.py` such that running the `main.py` file runs the entire program.

-**Extra credit** -
-There is an advanced version of this assignment that you can optionally attempt.
-All extra credit requirements are indicated following the basic requirements.
-If doing the extra credit, be sure to...

-1. Complete the basic assignment in the given file named `cookie_shop.py`.
-You can use the automated tests included in the given code to make sure your basic version works perfectly before proceeding.
-2. Complete the extra-credit version in a separate file named `cookie_shop_extra_credit.py`.
-There are no automated tests to help you with this version.
-Feel free to update `main.py` to import your extra credit version, rather than the basic version, so you can run and debug it more easily.
+This is a virtual cookie shop where users can order all kinds of cookies!

 ## Cookie inventory

 The cookie shop has an inventory of at least **10 different kinds of cookies**.
-A data file named `cookies.csv` is given - feel free to add more cookies to it, but do not modify or remove any lines already in the file.
-Each cookie has a unique `id`, a `title`, `description`, and `price` associated with it.

-### Extra credit
+A data file named `cookies.csv` contains id, name, description, and price associated with each cookie.
 Each cookie is also marked as to whether it is `sugar free`, `gluten free`, or `contains nuts` for those with diabetes or allergies.
-You must add these fields to the existing lines within the given `cookies.csv` file.
-Do not otherwise modify any of the existing lines in this file.

 ## Welcome message